vunb/vntk/README.md

 ## 1. Tokenizer

-> Word Tokenizer using Regular Expression.
+> Regex Tokenizer using Regular Expression.
 > Tokenizer is provided to break text into arrays of tokens!

 Example: